sabotrax/agon-software/README.md

 - [Agon Light Invaders](https://github.com/pgregory/agon-light-invaders) - Invaders for the Agon Light.
 - [Agon Light Text Adventures](https://github.com/The-8bit-Noob/Agon_Light_Text_Adventures) - A Collection Of Text Adventure Games Ported To The Agon Light.
 - [Dans la prison hantée](https://mokona78.itch.io/dans-la-prison-hante) - This prison is haunted.
 But this prison also hides a treasure.
 And finding treasures is your job.
-- [Death House](https://github.com/tonedef71/agon-death-house) - A BBC BASIC v3 port of the horror interactive fiction game coded for the Commodore 64 by Mark S. Boucher.
+- [Death House](https://github.com/tonedef71/agon-death-house) - A BBC BASIC v3 port of the horror interactive fiction game coded for the Commodore 64 by Mark S. Boucher. ([Preview on GitHub](https://github.com/tonedef71/agon-death-house?tab=readme-ov-file#demo-playthrough))
 - [Diamond Quest](https://github.com/richardturnnidge/diamond) - eZ80 game on AgonLight.
 A simple game, built purely as a goal to learn z80 assembly routines on the Agon Light.
 - [Draegerman](https://github.com/8BitVino/draegerman) - Draegerman for Agon Light.
 - [Drug Wars](https://github.com/oldpatientsea/DRUG-WARS-for-the-Agon-Light) - An adaption of the DOS version of the game, converted to BBC BASIC (Z80) for the Agon Light.